 The treatment rooms at the center are in a completely new building, also built in the form of a mud-house.
 The rooms consist of a storage facility for medicines.

 The anti-aging hut at this Ayurvedic treatment center has three mud walls, one inside the other.
 Such a construction of walls is used for filtered ventilation.
 Direct sunrays do not reach inside this specially constructed hut.
 Other than anti-aging treatment, this hut is used for meditation and to treat certain eye-illnesses.

 A natural pond, whose sides are mended with pieces of rocks, adds to the beauty of this hut.

 The in-house Food Court

-The food court is a exceedingly ventilated hut which has its roofing with palm leaves.
-The four sides are open and is situated next to a natural pond with rubble on sides where lotus or Water lily has been planted.
+The food court is an exceedingly ventilated hut which has its roofing with palm leaves.
+The four sides are open and are situated next to a natural pond with rubble on sides where lotus or Water lily has been planted.
 The water bodies are maintained to synthesized energy flow inside.

 The in-house yoga hut